NA1384/Vector1/README.md

 - 4 pyrotechnic outputs for nichrome wire, black powder parachute ejection charges or igniting a secondary motor.
 Pyro channels 3 & 4 are PWM capable allowing for variable current outputs through software making them more suitable for nichrome wire outputs.
 Continuity detection on all channels.
 - DC motor driver for roll control through a reaction wheel.
 - 32 Mb non-volatile flash storage for data recording during flight along with a microSD card port to retrieve flight data after the flight.
 - RGB LED and buzzer for state indication.
+The LED is also setup to indicate serial communications to and from the microcontroller.
+- Board is 40mm wide and 75mm tall and has 4 layers.
+All components except for servo outputs and terminals are SMD.

 ## Flight Software